 Hong Kong – Zhuhai – Macau Visa Requirements

 Hong Kong, Macau and Zhuhai each have differing visa regulations.
-Zhuhai is a part of mainland China.
+Zhuhai is a part of Chinese mainland.
 See China Visa — Who Needs One and How to Get It.

 Hong Kong has different visa requirements than China.
 Citizens of about 170 countries and territories may visit Hong Kong without a visa.
 See Hong Kong Visa Requirements: Visa-Free Countries/Stays.